 The five-year Interventional Radiology Integrated Residency at Mayo Clinic in Rochester, Minnesota, is designed for physicians who want a career in academic interventional radiology or private practice and who have an interest in education and research.
 The volume of examinations, the pathology encountered, the cutting-edge technology, and the availability of staff radiologists make this training program an exceptional opportunity for residents.

 The Department of Radiology at Mayo Clinic's campus in Rochester has performed more than 1 million exams annually since 2004.
 This is the largest volume of any single academic radiology department in the country.
 The department employs more than 1,300 individuals including 180 staff radiologists.
-The staff to resident ratio is 3-to-1.

 The Interventional Radiology Integrated Residency is accredited by the Accreditation Council for Graduate Medical Education (ACGME).